 So here are a few of the things I've been working on the past week or so:

 This first small wallhanging resulted from a snowman block exchange our Mt.
 Pleasant, group did a couple of years ago.
-There are 12 blocks but I thought these 4 would made a great little quilt for my niece who is living on her own now and probably could use some Christmas decor assistance.
+There are 12 blocks but I thought these 4 would made a great little quilt for my niece who is living on her own now and probably could use som

 This next heart quilt was made from some leftover blocks from a larger one I made several years ago.
 This will go to my other niece who is still in college and could maybe use something that looks a little jazzier.